 Universal Studios Tours are unique in that they're actually part of the Universal Studios Hollywood theme park.
 You'll have to pay theme park prices to take the tram tour, which includes special effects sets so you get to experience earthquakes, floods, car crashes, "King Kong" in 3D, and a "Fast and the Furious" simulation along the way.
 You'll also get to see outdoor backlot sets that have been used in TV shows and famous movies like "Psycho" and "War of the Worlds."
 The route is ever-changing depending on which sets are in use.

 Melody Ranch Motion Picture Studio in Newhall, north of Los Angeles, is a working set for everything from westerns to war movies.
-Its museum houses nine decades of movie memorabilia.
-Tours are only available for groups.
-You can sometimes visit during the annual Cowboy Festival in April if it doesn't get relocated due to filming.
+Its museum houses nine decades of movie memorabilia, including the famous "Dukes of Hazard" car.
+Tours of the 22-acre lot are only available for groups, but if you come in April, you might be able to attend the annual Cowboy Festival (that is if it doesn't get relocated due to filming).

-Paramount Pictures set up Paramount Ranch as an old west movie set back in 1927 and operated it for 25 years.
-After that, it changed hands numerous times, until the National Park Service finally took it over as part of the Santa Monica Mountains National Recreation Area.
-It is still available for use as a film set, wedding or special event venue, but is open to the public, so you can sometimes watch filming going on.
-The ranch is also a hub for surrounding hiking and equestrian trails.
+In addition to the Paramount Studio Tour, you can also visit Paramount Ranch, located in the Santa Monica Mountains.
+This old western movie set was built back in 1927 and operated for 25 years.
+After that, it changed hands numerous times, until the National Park Service finally took it over.
+It is still available for use as a film set or for weddings, but it's open to the public, so you can sometimes watch filming from afar.
+The ranch is a hub for surrounding hiking and equestrian trails.
 Best of all, it's free to visit.